omaraloud/lightmate-smart-chessboard/README.md

 ## Acknowledgments

-Special thanks to Dr. Brickley and Dr. Martin for their guidance and support.
+Special thanks to Dr. Joseph Brickley and Dr. Richard Martin for their guidance and support.

-ELEG/CPEG498 & 499: Senior Design
+CAPSTONE Senior Design 2025-2026

-University of Delaware, Newark, DE, USA
+Electrical & Computer Engineering Department, University of Delaware, Newark, DE, USA